-Two research assistant who are master’s degree students of social work from department of social work Bar-Ilan University, one is Fluently speaking and writing in Hebrew, and the second is fluently in Arabic writing and speaking.
-We will recruit them based on knowledge in research skills and experience.
-We will guide and training them to fellow up the questionnaires in the social service departments to insure they were felt correctly.

-The research assistants will contact participants who agree to be interviewed by email and set up times to interview the participants.
+Two research assistants who are master’s degree students of social work from the department of social work at Bar-Ilan University.
+One will be fluent in Hebrew and the second will be fluent in Arabic (both spoken and written).
+We will recruit them based on their experience and their knowledge of research skills.
+We will guide and train them to follow up on the questionnaires in Qualtrics and to contact participants who agree to be interviewed by email and set up times to interview the participants.

-Recruited Participants
+Recruiting Participants

-The process for recruiting participants will be managed by the PI with assistance from two Master in social work research assistants.
+The process for recruiting participants will be managed by the principal investigator (PI) with assistance from two research assistants who are Master's degree students in social work.
 For the interviews with policymakers from the Ministry of Welfare and Social Affairs and directors of departments of social services, the PI will obtain the contact lists for potential participants and contact them by phone.
-In parallel, an email including a description of the research and details of ethical approval will be sent to them.
+In parallel, assistants will send emails including a description of the research and details of ethical approval to the participants.

 All participants will be asked to sign their written, informed consent.
 The research assistants will then set up in-person meetings.
 These interviews will be audio recorded.

-Two research assistants will be recruited and trained on ethical guidelines.
-This includes seeking consent, and sharing information related to the study goals and details, interview conduct, interaction with interviewees, questionnaire completion, and respecting confidentiality and anonymity.
+Two research assistants will be recruited and trained on the ethical guidelines.
+This includes seeking consent, sharing information related to the study goals and details, conducting interviews, interacting with interviewees, sending the link to the questionnaires, and respecting confidentiality and anonymity.
 The guidebook for the researchers describes the questionnaire and outlines the interview procedures and guidelines on how to select interviewees and how to deal with potential problems arising during interviews.
-The research assistants will be trained to recruit participants from heterogeneous backgrounds (ages, religious groups, areas).
+The research assistants will be trained to recruit participants from heterogeneous backgrounds (ages, religious groups, and areas).

 Thematic Analysis

 Interviews will be audio recorded and transcribed.
 The dataset will be analyzed inductively following the six stages of thematic analysis as set out by Charmaz (2008).
-Thematic analysis is essentialist method, for reporting experiences and explores personal meaning of participants related CV.
-The transcribed text of each group interview will first code thematically; next, similarities and differences between the interviews will be evaluated, and themes will be grouped to create broader structures.
+Thematic analysis is an essentialist method, used to examine the experiences and personal meanings of participants’ reports of exposure to CV.
+The transcribed text of each group interview will first be coded thematically; next, similarities and differences between the interviews will be evaluated, and themes will be grouped to create broader structures.
 During the analysis, comparisons will be repeated between interviewees, within the groups, between groups, and between researchers.

 Ethical issues

-The study will be submitted to the Research Ethics Board at Bar-Ilan University and will be approved by the Ministry of Social and Welfare Affaires.
-If the participants felt any inconvenience as a result of filling out the questionnaires or during the interview, they have the option to stop participating.
-In such cases, the research assistants will direct them to talk with the supervisor in their department of social welfare, or to providers of counseling.
-All responses were kept confidential.
-Questionnaires were collected together with the informed consent.
+The study will be submitted to the Research Ethics Board at Bar-Ilan University and the Ministry of Social and Welfare Affairs.
+Participants will be informed that if they feel any inconvenience as a result of filling out the questionnaires, or during the interview, they have the option to stop participating.
+In such cases, the researcher and the research assistants will direct them to talk with the supervisor in their department of social welfare, or to providers of counseling.
+All responses will be kept confidential.
+Questionnaires will be saved on Qualtrics and downloaded into SPSS for analysis.

-Preliminary results: I have conducted 5 interviews among social workers to ensure the interview Guide and questions is clear and will not lead to any uncomfortable feelings.
-Interviewees shared related the difficulties, fears, worries when intervene with clients exposed to CV.
-Some tell that they didn’t feel safe in their community, and this reflected their work domains.
+Preliminary results: I have conducted 5 interviews with social workers to ensure the interview guide questions are clear and will not lead to any uncomfortable feelings.
+Interviewees shared the difficulties, fears, and worries they feel when they intervene with clients exposed to CV.
+Some shared that they didn’t feel safe in their community, and this was reflected in their work domains.
 (Neveen is working to develop this section).

-Theoretical Model of Social Workers Exposure CV
+Theoretical Model of Social Workers' Exposure CV

 Resources available to the researcher to carry out the study